lihaoming45/DexterM/README.md

 ![Grasp Motion](images/TPNPDataset_github.gif)

 # Citation
-   This work can be considered a significant extension of our conference paper, Contact2Grasp: 3D grasp synthesis via hand-object contact constraint, published in the Thirty-Second International Joint Conference on Artificial Intelligence (IJCAI '23)
+   This work can be considered a significant extension of our conference paper, Contact2Grasp: 3D grasp synthesis via hand-object contact constraint, and TPGP: Temporal-Parametric Optimization with Deep Grasp Prior for Dexterous Motion Planning,  published in the Thirty-Second International Joint Conference on Artificial Intelligence (IJCAI '23) and the International Conference on Robotics and Automation (ICRA '24).
 ```
 @article{li2023contact2grasp,
   title={Contact2grasp: 3d grasp synthesis via hand-object contact constraint},